Inspection Reports for

 Findings

-The facility failed to immediately notify the physician of a significant change in a resident's condition, failed to assess and manage acute pain following a fall, and failed to provide adequate supervision to prevent falls, resulting in a fractured hip for one resident.
+The facility failed to immediately notify the physician of a significant change in a resident's condition, failed to assess and manage acute pain after a fall, and failed to provide adequate supervision to prevent falls, resulting in a fractured hip for one resident.

 Deficiencies (3)